-- Stuffing Box Leakage...
-While operating valve, leakage around the 1 stuffing box indicates the necessity to adjust or replace the packing.
-Suck leakage will not show when the valve is completely opened or closed. - To Adjust Packing...
-Turn eyebolt nuts (part 14) in a I. clockwise direction.
+- 1. Stuffing Box Leakage ...
+While operating valve, leakage around the stuffing box indicates the necessity to adjust or replace the packing.
+Such leakage will not show when the valve is completely opened or closed. - I. To Adjust Packing...
+Turn eyebolt nuts (part 14) in a clockwise direction.
 Gland eyebolt nuts must be adjusted alternately with no more than 1/4 turn on each until leakage stops.
-If leakage continues replace the packing. - To Replace Packing...
-Caution: Pressure must be completely II. removed before replacing the packing. - Remove eyebolt nuts (part 14). a - Raise gland flange (part 12) and gland (part 13). h. - Remove packing (part 17) with packing hooks. c. - d.
-Install new packing, and reassemble by reversing above procedure. - Replace Stem Bushing...
-Caution: Pressure must be completely 2. removed before replacing the stem bushing. - Yokearm Design - Remove handwheel nut (part 1) by turning a. counterclockwise. - b.
-Remove handwheel (part 2). - Remove handwheel key (part 5). c. - d.
-Remove bearing cap screws (part 4). - Lift off bearing cap screws (part 4). e. - f.
-Lift off bearing cap (part 3). - Turn upper bushing (part 6) clockwise and remove from g. stem - Replace bushing (part 6) and reassemble by reversing h. above procedure.
+If leakage continues replace the packing. - II.
+To Replace Packing...
+Caution: Pressure must be completely removed before replacing the packing. - a. remove eyebolt nuts (part 14). - b. raise gland flange (part 12) and gland (part 13). - c. remove packing (part 17) with packing hooks. - d. install new packing, and reassemble by reversing above procedure. - 2.
+Replace Stem Bushing...
+Caution: Pressure must be completely removed before replacing the stem bushing. - I. Yokearm Design - a. remove handwheel nut (part 1) by turning counterclockwise. - b. remove handwheel (part 2). - c. remove handwheel key (part 5). - d. remove bearing cap screws (part 4). - e. lift off bearing cap (part 3). - f. turn upper bushing (part 6) clockwise and remove from - g. replace bushing (part 6) and reassemble by reversing above procedure. - II.
+One-piece Bonnet Design - a. remove handwheel nut (part 1) by turning counterclockwise.

-- Π. One-piece Bonnet Design - Remove handwheel nut (part 1) by turning a. counterclockwise. - h.
-Remove handwheel (part 2). - Remove handwheel key (part 5). c. - d.
-With standard wrench turn bearing cap screws (part 4) or remove weld from bushing locknut (part 7) and turn in a counterclockwise direction. - Remove bearing cap (part 31) or stem bushing locknut e. (part 7). - f.
-Turn stem bushing (part 6 or 6A) clockwise and remove from stem. - Replace stem bushing (part 6 or 6A) and reassemble by g. reversing above procedure. - Replaced Damaged Stem...
-Follow plant procedures for removing 3. valve from service and removing pressure from valve. - Slightly open valve (this takes pressure off seat face). a. - Remove body to bonnet studs (part 27) and nuts (part 28). b. - Gripping handwheel (part 2) lift upper structure until stem and c. wedge are entirely free of the valve body. - Wedge can be removed from "T" head of stem with ease. d. - e.
-Grip "T" head of stem (part 21) turn clockwise, stem will wind down and out of bonnet. - f.
-Install new stem (part 21). - Inspect wedge and seat ring for pitting and wear before sliding g. wedge on "T" head of stem and installing in the body.
-(Wedge should be installed in the body in the same position it was removed). - h.
-Connect body and bonnet with studs (part 27) and nuts (part 28). - 4.
+- b. remove handwheel (part 2). - c. remove handwheel key (part 5). - d. with standard wrench turn bearing cap screws (part 4) or remove weld from bushing locknut (part 7) and turn in a counterclockwise direction. - e. remove bearing cap (part 31) or stem bushing locknut (part 7). - turn stem bushing (part 6 or 6A) clockwise and remove from stem. - g. replace stem bushing (part 6 or 6A) and reassemble by reversing above procedure. - 3.
+Replace Damaged Stem ...
+Follow plant procedures for removing valve from service.
+Caution: Pressure must be completely removed before replacing the stem. - a. slightly open valve (this takes pressure off seat face). - b. remove body to bonnet studs (part 27) and nuts (part 28). - c. gripping handwheel (part 2) lift upper structure until - stem and wedge are entirely free of the valve body. d. wedge can be removed from "T" head of stem with ease. - e. grip "T" head of stem (part 21) turn clockwise, stem will wind down and out of bonnet. - f. install new stem (part 21). - g. inspect wedge and seat ring for pitting and wear before sliding wedge on "T" head of stem and installing in the body.
+(Wedge should be installed in the body in the same position it was removed.) - h. connect body and bonnet with stude (part 27) and nuts (part 28). - 4.
 Replace Wedge...
-Follow plant procedures for removing valve from service and removing pressure from valve. - Slightly open valve (this takes pressure off seat face). a. - b.
-Remove body to bonnet studs and nuts (part 27 and 28). - c.
-Gripping handwheel (part 2) lift entire bonnet structure until wedge is free of body. - Slide wedge from "T" head of stem. d. - Install new wedge (part 22), (lap the wedge faces). e. - f.
-Connect body and bonnet with studs (part 27) and nuts (part 28).
+Follow plant procedures for removing valve from service.
+Caution: Pressure must be completely removed before removing the wedge. - a. slightly open valve (this takes pressure off seat face). - b. remove body to bonnet studs and nuts (part 27 and 28). - c. gripping handwheel (part 2) lift entire bonnet structure until wedge is free of body. d. slide wedge from "T" head of stem.

+- e. install new wedge (part 22), (lap the wedge faces). - f. connect body and bonnet with stude (part 27) and nuts (part 28).

-NOTE: Whenever body and bonnet are separated, a new gasket (part 26) should be installed before reassembly.
+NOTE: whenever body and bonnet are separated, a new gasket (part 26) should be installed before reassembly.
 When stem (part 21) is removed, it is necessary to replace the packing (part 17).